andmarti1424/sc-im/Readme.md

 ## Installation

 ### Dependencies
-Requirements:
+* Requirements:
-	ncurses (best if compiled with wide chars support)

-	bison or yacc
+    ncurses (best if compiled with wide chars support) bison or yacc
     gcc
     make

-Optionals:
+* Optionals:
     tmux / xclip / pbpaste (for clipboard copy/paste)
     gnuplot (for plots)
     libxlsxreader (for xls support)
     xlsxwriter (for xlsx export support)

-	libxml-2.0 and libzip (for xlsx import support)

-	lua (for Lua scripting)
+    libxml-2.0 and libzip (for xlsx import support) lua (for Lua scripting)

-	threads support (in case you want to test this in Minix, just disable autobackup and HAVE_PTREAD.)
+    threads support (in case you want to test this in Minix, just disable autobackup and HAVE_PTHREAD)

 ### Manual